-This is not applicable to AAD at the moment.
+Not currently applicable.
 Professional responsibilities for non-instructional NTTF, if hired in the future, will be addressed in specific job descriptions for their positions.

-3. FTE Components

-The duties and responsibilities articulated within this section are described in the context of how those specific duties and responsibilities generally contribute to fulfilling a faculty member's obligations to the University under their faculty appointment.
+3. FTE Components: The duties and responsibilities articulated within this section are described in the context of how those specific duties and responsibilities generally contribute to fulfilling a faculty member's obligations to the University under their faculty appointment.
 It is understood that it is neither practicable nor desirable to rigidly define each duty or responsibility, as the efforts required to execute such duties and responsibilities will vary depending on an individual's prior experience and specific skill set.
 The FTE values listed within this section are most accurately viewed as providing a strong basis on which a position can be measured.
-Material departures from the FTE values listed below must be accompanied by a written explanation signed by the Program Director.
+Material departures from the FTE values listed below must come along with a written explanation signed by the department head.
 Certain activities are inherent to any teaching or research appointment.
 When undertaken, these activities do not require an articulation of the proportion of FTE that faculty members devote to these efforts.
 Such activities include but are not limited to participation in departmental meetings, membership and service in professional organizations, and continuation of professional development.
 As professionals, faculty are expected to use their own judgment in determining an appropriate and reasonable amount of effort to dedicate towards these obligations.

-3.1 Teaching
+3.1.
+Teaching

-3.1.1 Inclusive Components - The FTE assigned for teaching a single course is inclusive of the efforts required to prepare relevant course materials, update curriculum, teach, examine/review, grade, provide regular office hours, supervise affiliated GTF, and provide mentoring/advising as it relates to classwork.
+- 3.1.1.
+Inclusive Components: The FTE assigned for teaching a single course includes the efforts required to prepare relevant course materials, update curriculum, teach, examine/review, grade, provide office hours, supervise affiliated GTFs, and provide mentoring/advising as it relates to classwork. - 3.1.2.
+FTE Per Course: Typically, each 4-credit course per term constitutes 0.3 FTE. - 3.1.2.1.
+FTE Alteration based on Support: FTE assignment may be increased/decreased based on whether a course has been assigned fewer/greater number of GTFs and/or Instructors compared to the historical norm for that course, course size, or course type.

-3.1.2 FTE Course Load